sirech/talk-cd-myths-and-realities/presentation.md

 class: center middle

-# *That's not very concrete*

-???

-- nothing to argue against these principles
-- can we picture how to apply them, though?

----

-class: center middle

 # *Let's try to get practical*

 ???

+- not very concrete, can we picture how to apply them, though?
 - was talking to another former student of this program that now works at TW as well
 - recommended a proper practical case from the industry